samuelyuan/Civ5MapImage/README.md

 ### Convert .civ5map to .json

-Set output to have a filename ending in .json and the program will just convert the .civ5map file to a .json file.
+Set -mode=exportjson and output to have a filename ending in .json.
 No image will be generated.
 ```
-./Civ5MapImage.exe -input=earth.Civ5Map -output=earth.json
+./Civ5MapImage.exe -mode=exportjson -input=earth.Civ5Map -output=earth.json
 ```

 ## Examples